woodcaroline/search-engine/README.md

 - ab -n 1000 -c 35 http://54.166.117.231:8080/?keywords=google

 See RESULT.txt for benchmark result

+# Running the Backend

+To run the crawler and the PageRank algorithm, run:
+- python run_backend_test.py

+This script crawls the URLs in urls.txt, generates a PageRank score for each URL, and stores information such as lexicon, inverted index, PageRank scores, and document index in a SQLite data file named 'dbFile.db'.
+To get the search results for a keyword, run the following commands in python (make sure that crawler.py, pagerank.py, and dbFile.db are in your current directory):
+- from crawler import *
+- search_results = get_results_db(search_word)

+That's it!
+Note that get_results_db() returns a list of tuples, each containing (URL, page title, page description).

 # Testing
 To test crawler.py (modified for Lab 1), run: